dialex/start-testing/concepts/oracles-wiki.md

 ## Theory

 **An oracle is a source of knowledge** that improves your testing.

-With the information it provides you can better decide and justify if something is a defect or not.
+There are a number of ways in which you can determine that you have discovered a defect in a software application.
+Those are your test oracles.
+Oracles are the mechanism by which you **recognise a problem**.
+They help you discover the real reason why you think there is a problem.

+Knowing your oracles means that you can **objectively explain** to developers and business stakeholders why the users of the software may agree that you have found a bug.
+This makes your [bug advocation](#) much more effective.

-Some oracles lead you to other oracles, which allows you to extend your initial test strategy into areas you haven't thought about before.
-Keep in mind that **each oracle focus on a specific perspective**.
+Some oracles lead you to other oracles, which allow you to extend your initial test strategy into areas you haven't thought about before.
+Keep in mind that each oracle **focus on a specific perspective**.
 If you limit yourself to a single oracle, it might bias your testing by giving you a narrow view of your context.

 In **oracle-based testing**, you compare the behavior of the program under test to the behavior of a source you consider accurate (an oracle).
 You constantly look for answers to: Is this behavior correct?
 In the user expecting this?
 A tester who is familiar with the type of product under test will have no problem making these evaluations.
 However, a newcomer needs a reference for guidance — an oracle.